 7 Benefits of Wearing Linen Clothing

 The latter is especially praised.
-People who wear linen often say they can’t imagine wearing any other material, especially in the summer.
+People who love wearing linen clothes often say they can’t imagine wearing any other material, especially in the hot and humid summer.
 They go as far as claiming that linen clothes have healing properties.

 Linen is known as the world’s strongest natural fiber and is far more durable than cotton.
 The strength of the fiber directly contributes to the strength of the fabric the garment is made of.
 Thus, linen clothing is very long-lasting.

 A good cotton t-shirt can last you a few seasons but a linen top or a dress will go way beyond that.
 Linen clothes will not lose their shape after washing, if anything, they will become softer and more pleasant to the skin over time.

 One shouldn’t assume linen fabric is indestructible but it sure is resilient.
 If properly looked after, it’s possible your linen garments won’t disintegrate for generations to come.
 That's probably one of the best benefits of wearing linen!

 Above we mentioned that appropriate care is important to linen garments.
 However, that doesn’t mean it requires super special treatment.

 Linen fabric can be machine washed — all you need to bear in mind is to use cold water and not use bleach or detergents with optical whiteners, as those tend to weaken the fiber.
 You can tumble dry your linen clothes or hang them to dry naturally.